jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 Email fraud, however is seen as the biggest threat over the next 12 months by the following industries: public sector (61%), transport (58%) and financial services (41%).

+On another positive note, boards seem increasingly receptive to the concerns of the CISO.
+Both appear to be closely aligned; board members see malware, insider threats, cloud account compromise and ransomware as the biggest cybersecurity threats facing their organizations.

-> In today's evolving threat landscape, CISOs are navigating through the aftermath of the pandemic, adjusting to the new normal of hybrid work, and grappling with enormous tech industry shifts.
+>In today's evolving threat landscape, CISOs are navigating through the aftermath of the pandemic, adjusting to the new normal of hybrid work, and grappling with enormous tech industry shifts.
 Amid these transformative times, the emergence of sophisticated cyber threats that exploit human vulnerabilities and systems is undeniable.
 While the heightened probability of cyber attacks might seem alarming, it's reassuring that CISOs are acutely aware and prepared for potential risks.
 The concern CISOs harbor is a testament to their vigilance; recognizing that cyber criminals are continuously honing their strategies to exploit every link in our security chains.
 >
-> Brian Cox,
-> Vice President and Chief Information Security Officer, Cox Enterprises
+>Brian Cox, Vice President and Chief Information Security Officer, Cox Enterprises

 ## Human Error: The Persistent Vulnerability
 Just as concern around impending cyber attacks is growing, so too is the consensus on the top risk factor: people.
 In a year of growing insider threats and data loss caused by people, more CISOs than ever see human error as their biggest cyber vulnerability.

 Almost three-quarters (74%) of surveyed CISOs feel this way, up from 60% in 2023 and 56% in 2022.
 Board members are not as convinced.
 A little under two-thirds (63%) agree that human error is the biggest vulnerability, suggesting that CISOs have more work to do to bring the boardroom up to speed.